 This was the necessary alter-ego, the matching super-hero-persona for a talented but thoroughly timid girl.
 In 2004 HERA met AKUT at a graffiti festival in Spain, and formed the crew Herakut, which still exists today and paints murals across the world.
 Her work has been featured in numerous books and magazines, blogs and television shows.
 It has been used as inspiration for countless tattoos and artwork by art students who have read her books “Herakut – The Perfect Merge” and “After The Laughter”.
 It amazes her, even today, that crazy twists of fate have allowed her, the torn little self-destructive kid, to share her thoughts with strangers.
 She believes that graffiti saved her life.
 And she teaches it to any child who needs a cure from feeling invisible.

-Vertical Gallery presented a very special solo show "WHERE DO WE GO FROM HERA?", in July 2016.
+Vertical Gallery presented a very special solo show "WHERE DO WE GO FROM HERA?", in July 2016, and featured a solo exhibition at the Moniker Art Fair in Brooklyn in May 2018.